arden for all Seasons: Four and a half acres and almost 30 years in the making

 Latest changes have been immediately in front of the house and around the old solardome, now over 40 years old.
 They have extended the border to the east of the solardome and made a new entrance to the formal garden which has been really successful.

 Meanwhile, a new tree peony border was planted beside the drive following a wonderful visit to the Luoyang Tree Peony Festival in China in April 2014.
 Eighteen tree peonies of the type Gansu Mudan are set to make a stunning display all with the typical black blotch at the base of the petals.
 It will take a while for them to mature but the ones planted nearby beneath the white birches were fantastic last year.
-Now another peony bed has been added alongside the drive focusing on the Itoh inter-sectional peonies which are a recent cross between tree peonies and herbaceous peonies.
-So we have something of a peony bonanza in the making!
+We added another peony bed alongside the drive focusing on the Itoh inter-sectional peonies which are a recent cross between tree peonies and herbaceous peonies.
+They were so beautiful so now we are creating a second border by the Barnet Newman obelisk where there will be tree peonies behind, to flower in early May then the Itohs in front, for mid to end May.
+So we something of a peony bonanza in the making!

 The Manor House Garden exhibits many ‘living’ planting plans from my books ‘ including ‘Create a Cottage Garden’, ‘Bulbs For all Seasons’, ‘Edible Flowers’ and ‘Container Gardening’ brimming with practical guidance and ideas for both borders and containers.
 A wealth of bulbs, herbs, cottage garden perennials, old fashioned roses, early and late clematis including many viticellas are on display in their season.
 We have a map of over 80 late flowering clematis.
 Come and enjoy them for yourself!